WHO WE ARE

 PUBLIC POLICY INNOVATION

-The concept goes back to the so-called ‘Castle Gymnich’ meetings, initiated in the 1970s by German Foreign Minister Genscher in order to have an informal, private discussion among Foreign Ministers.
-Because of its usefulness it was later extended to other Councils and evolved into the informal Council meeting.
-However, over time these became too large to allow for brainstorming and creative thinking in a trusted context.
-Also, Council working groups could not fill the void.
+The concept goes back to the so-called ‘Castle Gymnich’ meetings, initiated in the 1970s by German Foreign Minister Genscher in order to have an informal, private discussion amongst Foreign Ministers.
+Since this proved so useful, it was later extended to other Councils and evolved into the informal Council meeting.
+However, over time these became too large to allow for brainstorming and creative thinking in a trusted context.Nor could Council working groups fill the void.

-Hence the search for a new, more efficient method of preliminary policy brainstorming.
+Hence the search for a new, more efficient method of preliminary policy brainstorming

 INDEPENDENT TRIPARTITE POLICY LABORATORIES STIMULATING SYSTEMIC INNOVATION